-When used together with -d, this switch causes svnserve to stay in the foreground.
-This switch is mainly useful for debugging.
+When used together with -d, this option causes synserve to stay in the foreground.
+This option is mainly useful for debugging.

---inetd (-i)
+--inetd(-i)

 Causes svnserve to use the stdin/stdout file descriptors, as is appropriate for a daemon running out of inetd.